-GSA has developed Login.gov as a single sign-on identity platform for members of the public to access government services online that require user authentication.
-Login.gov is a shared service that federal agencies can use and integrate with online applications.
+GSA has developed Login.gov as a single sign-on identity platform for members of the public to access government services online that require user authentication.4 Login.gov is a shared service that federal agencies can use and integrate with online applications.

-Login.gov manages user authentication by allowing users to sign in with an email address, password, multifactor method, and identity verification by verifying an individual's asserted identity on behalf of partner agencies.
+Login.gov manages user authentication by allowing users to sign in with an email address, password, multi-factor method, and identity verification by verifying an individual's asserted identity on behalf of partner agencies.
 User authentication is the process of establishing confidence in user identities electronically presented to an information system.
 Identity verification is the process of verifying that a person is who they say they are.
 PII must be collected from a Login.gov user to verify the identity of that user at the requisite level of rigor required by a partner agency to grant access to its information, applications, programs, or records (for the purpose of this PIA, "services").
 Login.gov provides strong identity assurance via an identity verification process that includes:

-- Document authentication
+- Document authentication,

-- Records check
+- Records check.

-- Address confirmation
+- Address confirmation,

-- In person identity verification
+- In person identity verification,

-- Biometric verification via self-photographs
+- Biometric verification via self-photographs, and

-- Fraud controls
+- Fraud controls.

 Login.gov offers two types of services: authentication and identity verification.
 A user will only be asked for information necessary to achieve the type of service required by the partner agency to access their resources.
-Authentication provides a partner agency assurance that the account holder is, in fact, accessing that partner agency's service or information.
-This PIA analyzes how Login.gov works at both service levels; describes how Login.gov manages information as a strategic resource; incorporates the National Institute of Standards and Technology's (NIST's) definitions of privacy risk; and describes how Login.gov mitigates such risks.
-Login.gov also secures the integrity of these services by implementing fraud controls designed to detect account take-over and identity impersonation.
-This PIA describes the most stringent fraud controls currently in effect.
+Authentication provides a partner agency assurance that the account holder is, in fact, accessing that partner agency's service or information.5 This PIA analyzes how Login.gov works at both service levels; describes how Login.gov manages information as a strategic resource;6 incorporates the National Institute of Standards and Technology's (NIST's) definitions of privacy risk; and describes how Login.gov mitigates such risks.7 Login.gov also

-&lt;sup>4 See 6 U.S.C. § 1523(b)(1)(A)-(E): Federal cybersecurity requirements.
+4 See 6 U.S.C. § 1523(b)(1)(A)-(E): Federal cybersecurity requirements.

-&lt;sup>5 At the National Institute of Standards and Technology's standard for identity assurance level 1 (IAL1), identity verification is not required; therefore any names in credentials and assertions are assumed to be pseudonyms.
+5 At the National Institute of Standards and Technology's standard for identity assurance level 1 (IAL1), identity verification is not required; therefore any names in credentials and assertions are assumed to be pseudonyms.
 The authentication-only service allows a partner agency to distinguish a user account based on the email address provided by the user and the Universally Unique Identification Number (UUID) assigned by Login.gov to that user.
 Each UUID is a 128-bit number.

-&lt;sup>6 OMB Circular A-130.
+6 OMB Circular A-130.

-&lt;sup>7 See NISTIR 8062, "An Introduction to Privacy Engineering and Risk Management in Federal Systems."
+7 See NISTIR 8062, "An Introduction to Privacy Engineering and Risk Management in Federal Systems."
 Data actions are any system operations that process PII.
 PII processing includes, but is not limited to, the collection, retention, logging, merging, disclosure, transfer, and disposal of PII.